alexhayes/deepselectrelated/README.md

 relationships that use the same model the SQL query is incorrect and thus the resulting model incorrect.

-This has been created as [https://code.djangoproject.com/ticket/20955#ticket issue #20955 in Django].
+This has been created as Django issue #20955 - see https://code.djangoproject.com/ticket/20955#ticket

 ## Example